Prep Wrestling: District Wrestling Tracker

 By: Nathan Bloechl — sports@kilj.com

-KILJ — District wrestling is underway statewide and 27 area matmen are vying for their chance at a State Tournament berth.
+KILJ — District wrestling is underway and 27 area matmen are vying for their chance at the Well.

 Here’s our live tracker on today’s events: